ABOUT THE PROJECT:

 CMHC hosted a stakeholder summit on December 6th 2016.
 Over 130 healthcare providers, insurance companies, parents, advocates, legislative office staff, and senior level state agencies staff attended the event and shared their expertise and ideas for solving the problem of pediatric ED boarding.

-The work of the summit will form the foundation of a set of recommendations which will be advanced by the CMHC and its partners.
+The work of the summit formed the foundation of a set of recommendations which was advanced by the CMHC and its partners.
+Read the report here.